 What is a hybrid course?

-Homework is additional.
-A typical 3 credit course includes about 10 hours per week of homework, preparation, etc., in addition to the in-class hours.
+A typical 3-credit course includes about 10 hours per week of homework, preparation, etc., in addition to regular meeting times.

 If a "regular" class meets Tuesdays and Thursdays, your hybrid course will only meet in class on the Tuesday OR the Thursday, not both days.

 The missing classroom day will be substituted with online learning activities that require the same number of "contact hours" as the face-to-face class time that it's replacing.

 Your instructor will give you details about your Hybrid course schedule on the first day of class.

 A reliable Internet connection is crucial.
 You will need to own or have reliable, daily access to a computer and the Internet.